 In this article, we’ll explore the most important aspects of the sales discovery process and how to ask the right sales discovery questions, which can often determine whether you will win or lose a deal.
-Some topics we’ll cover in this article:

 The key to understanding your prospects better is by asking the right questions.
 A good salesperson knows that asking the right discovery sales questions can reveal a prospect’s motivations, uncover objections before they’re presented and determine if your solution is a good fit – as well as potentially building awareness of a need your prospect might not have known they had.

 Without the right discovery sales questions, you risk wasting a lot of time on prospects that aren’t a good fit your solution or simply aren’t ready to make a purchase.
 The best discovery questions usually involve open-ended questions about obstacles, challenges and current business processes that relate to what you’re trying to sell.